-- 2.2 Policy 2 (The Spatial Strategy) of the Aligned Core Strategy sets out the broad spatial distribution of new homes around Gedling Borough.
+2.2 Policy 2 (The Spatial Strategy) of the Aligned Core Strategy sets out the broad spatial distribution of new homes around Gedling Borough.
 It prescribes a strategy of urban concentration with regeneration.
-This means that development is mostly directed to locations within or adjacent to the main urban areas of Arnold and Carlton, followed by locations on the - edge of the sub-regional centre of Hucknall and then locations at three settlements identified as key settlements for growth.
-Finally, growth at 'other villages' will be provided to meet local need only. - 2.3 Calverton is identified as a key settlement for growth in the Aligned Core Strategy and is located about 6 miles north-east of the urban area of Arnold.
+This means that development is mostly directed to locations within or adjacent to the main urban areas of Arnold and Carlton, followed by locations on the

+2.3 Calverton is identified as a key settlement for growth in the Aligned Core Strategy and is located about 6 miles north-east of the urban area of Arnold.
 The character of the settlement is roughly split between the southern part which includes the historic core along Main Street and the northern part which includes the majority of the post-war development.
 The Gedling